fortinetsolutions/terraform-modules/GCP/examples/fortiweb/README.md

 # Configuration for FortiWeb

-This example creates a deployment configruation for FortiWeb with BYOL.
+This example creates a deployment configruation for FortiWeb with BYOL/PAYG.

 ## Instances included in this Example